Remove and dispose for employers who don't own their premises

 When asbestos is removed from your workplace, your building manager or owner must update their asbestos register to reflect the new condition of any asbestos that has been removed, enclosed or sealed.

-You should request an updated copy of the register so that you can also update your own register.
+Request an updated copy of the register so that you can also update your own register.